 - I cook Indian food for guests very often.
 There are many reasons for that.
 First of all, Indian food is amazing!
 Then, curries are so suitable to prepare in advance and just reheat when the guests are there.
 That reduces stress significantly.

-- And most importantly, most of the people I know are not familiar with Indian food and I just like to surprise them, to be the one to introduce them to such amazing flavors.
+- Most importantly, most of the people I know are not familiar with Indian food, and I just like to surprise them, to be the one to introduce them to such amazing flavors.
 I have never failed until now.

-Usually, I would cook chicken balti, vegetable curry, this recipe or red lentil dal, raita, some Indian style chopped salad, rice or naan bread.
+- Usually, I would cook chicken balti, zucchini curry, this recipe, or red lentil dal, raita; some Indian-style chopped salad, rice, or naan bread.
 Followed by dessert, which is shrikhand most of the time.

-Alternatively, make an Easy Beef Potato Curry or a Spicy Meatball Curry.
+- Alternatively, make an Easy Beef Potato Curry or a Spicy Turkey Meatball Curry.

 Ingredients

-- 200 g/ 7 oz/ 1 cup moong dal split yellow moong lentils
+- 1 cup moong dal split yellow moong lentils, 200 g

 - ½ teaspoon turmeric